djalilhebal/univ-cbse-assignments/dotnet-remoting-chatroom/README.md

 - **Step 3:** Finally, it starts the Receiver in a new window (_blue_).

----

 ## Remarks

 ### Singleton version
 Only one `MailBox` object\* is created (activated by the server) for all clients.
-The mailBox' state/data is shared by the all clients and that's why the _Receiver_ can read all messages sent by the Senders.
+The _MailBox_' state is shared by the all clients, and that's why the _Receiver_ can read all messages sent by the Senders.

 (\* Object ID: `@2D2B...`.)